Are you an advisor? Go to Unbiased Pro

 The special minimum Social Security benefit is intended for lower-income individuals as a means to afford them a higher PIA than they would otherwise be eligible for.

-As mentioned, it is calculated based on years of service rather than lifetime earnings.
+As explained above, it is calculated based on years of service rather than lifetime earnings.

 Who is eligible for the minimum Social Security benefit?